iandow/design-patterns-for-fast-data/README.md

 # Design Patterns for working with Fast Data in Kafka

 This is repo contains all the resources for my *Design Patterns for Fast Data* presentation.
-Switch to the `complete` git branch to see the sample code I used during the presentation.

-This (master) branch contains the following:

-* `design-patterns-for-fast-data.pdf`, a PDF version of the presentation
-* `design-patterns-for-fast-data.odp`, the original LibreOffice presentation

 ## Abstract: